JR-DIGITAL/tsbrowser/docs/index.md

 ### Input data

 To run the package, stacks of satellite data chips are required.
-Have a look at the example data provided with the package at TODO on how to structure this data.
+Have a look at the example data provided with the package [here](https://nxc.joanneum.at/index.php/s/TKGAdd4FJ99LDgy) on how to structure this data.

 ### Sample Shapefile